jessieqiu/parallel-computing/README.md

 # parallel-computing

-matrix multiplication program using openmp library original code is in serial, my code decreased the time of large matrix multiplication significantly
+matrix multiplication program using openmp library. original code is the serial code, my code decreased the time of large matrix multiplication significantly

 time in seconds